 The responses from the survey indicated that most of the Eastern European participants viewed romantic love as fleeting, in contrast to U.S. participants, who saw romantic love as more enduring.
 The Eastern Europe participants also referred to romantic love as “a stage,” “unreal” and a “fairytale.”

 Wanting romantic love to last forever has been a contribution to having been unsuccessfully married twice.
 What is emerging in my thoughts now is how romantic love begins is not where ‘forever love’ must settle to survive in the long-term.
-All I have to do to confirm that is look at the U.S. list of words to realize ‘forever’ is forged in fire of romantic love but the flames must settle into other feelings to last.
+All I have to do to confirm that is look at the U.S. list to realize ‘forever’ is forged in fire of romantic love but the flames must settle into other feelings to last.
 To expect anything else creates a delusion I lived with for many years.
 Now that’s an insight I am truly grateful for.